kevintavog/PhotoMapper/README.md

 # PhotoMapper

-> Put a set of photos on a map
+> Show a set of photos with latitude & longitude on a map

 ## Build Setup